 Lief was shopping for cost per square meter, rate of appreciation, and projected ROI.

-Today, dozens of often conflicted purchases later, we finally understand that the secret to success buying and selling real estate overseas is recognizing that each of these seemingly competing perspectives is important and that each deserves equal weight in any buy decision.
+Today, several dozen often conflicted purchases later, we finally understand that the secret to success buying and selling real estate overseas is recognizing that each of these seemingly competing perspectives is important and that each deserves equal weight in any buy decision.

 After we sold Lahardan House, we took those proceeds, added about 20% to them, and reinvested in an apartment in Paris.
 For our money, we got less than one-quarter the space we’d enjoyed in Ireland.
 Not a sensible exchange of values, you might say, at least not if you’re evaluating the transaction using your calculator alone.